A Notice to Our Patients with UnitedHealthcare PPO Insurance

 Q: How long are my follow-up visits included after surgery now?

-- For surgeries performed after October 1, 2025 (out-of-network): Your surgical fee includes all follow-up visits for at least 6 months, often extended to 9 months at no additional charge.
+- For surgeries performed on or after October 1, 2025 (out-of-network): Your surgical fee includes all follow-up visits for at least 6 months after surgery, often extended to 9 months at no additional charge.

-We know this change can be confusing, so please reach out if you’re unsure whether your follow-up is still within the global period.
-Our team will confirm your status before your next visit.
+We know this transition can be confusing, so please don't hesitate to reach out if you're unsure whether your follow-up period is still covered - our team will gladly confirm your status before your next visit.

 Q: What parts of my care might still be covered by UHC?